-Crystal looked at that statement and prayed, "God, You said You would be a husband to someone who needs one.
+Chrystal looked at that statement and prayed, "God, You said You would be a husband to someone who needs one.
 I need you to be a husband to me right now and find this book that has my life in it."

 When she had said that, the telephone rang.
-A man asked, "Is this Crystal Evans?"
+A man asked, "Is this Chrystal Evans?"
 She said it was.
-He explained that he was driving down the street when he saw something that looked like a book lying in the gutter.
+He explained that he was driving down the street when he saw something that looked like a book lying alongside the road.
 He thought it looked important, so he doubled back and picked it up.

-He brought it home and saw Crystal's name in it.
+He brought it home and saw Chrystal's name in it.
 "I live fifty miles from there," he went on.
 "I just happened to be in that neighborhood today.
 I wanted to know if I can bring you your notebook tomorrow morning."

-I want you to know we had church in the Evans house!
-We had church because even though Crystal did not know where her notebook was, El Roi, "the God who sees," knew where it was.
-He came through just in the nick of time.
+I want you to know we had church in the Evans house that night.
+We had church because even though Chrystal did not know where her notebook was, El Roi, "the God who sees," knew where it was.
+He came through at just the right time.
 I went with her to pick up the notebook and meet the man.
 He said, "By the way, I'm a Christian."
-See, God knows who to work with.
+God can make a way where there seems to be no way.
+God says He will never leave you by yourself.